Lake Burley Griffin: Dam

 The dam that holds back the waters of Lake Burley Griffin was named Scrivener Dam after Charles Robert Scrivener.
-The dam was designed and built by Rheinstahl Union Bruckenbau in West Germany, and used state-of-the-art post-tensioning techniques to cope with any problems or movements in the riverbed.
+The dam was designed and built by Rheinstahl Union Bruckenbau of West Germany, and used state-of-the-art post-tensioning techniques to cope with any problems or movements in the riverbed.
 This was required because of the quartz porphyry and geological faulting upon which the dam sits.
 About 55000 m3 of concrete was used in its construction.
 The dam is 33 m high and 319 m long with a maximum wall thickness of 19.7 m.
 The dam is designed to handle a once in 5,000-year flood event.
 Construction began in September 1960 and the dam was locked in September 1963.

 The dam has a five bay spillway controlled by 30.5 m wide, hydraulically operated fish-belly flap gates.
 The fish-belly gates allow for a precise control of water level, reducing the dead area on the banks between high and low water levels.
 The five gates have only been opened simultaneously once in the dam's history, during heavy flooding in 1976.
 The gates hold two-thirds of the lake's volume.
 They were designed to allow easy flow of debris out of the lake.

 The dam has the capacity to allow a flow of 5600 m3/s but can withstand up to 8600 m3/s before "catastrophic damage" results; A flow of 2830 m3/s can be dealt with without any substantial change in the water level.
 The highest recorded flow in the Molonglo was 3400 m3/s during an earlier flood.

 Lady Denman Drive, a roadway atop the dam wall, provides a third road crossing for the lake.
 It consists of a roadway and a bicycle path, and allows residents in western Canberra to cross the lake.
 This was possible because the dam gates are closed by pushing up from below, unlike most previous designs that wherein the gates were lifted from above.